 Part of the magic of filmmaking is the careful choice of sets and scenery, which can be the difference between a story that falls flat and one that comes alive.
 When you visit Korea, it’s only natural to be excited about the chance to see those same places in person – but first, you have to find them!

 feat. a Korean-Canadian is a blog series highlighting Korean-Canadians and their experiences, perspectives and thoughts on their identity as Korean-Canadians.
-This blog features Julia Park, a sales coordinator at Fairmont Vancouver Airport and a mother to a five-year old boy.
-She works full time at the hotel, where […]
+This blog features Grace Sohn, a flight attendant for eleven years and a mother to an adorable 19-months old son.
+She currently lives in Toronto but she was […]

 feat. a Korean-Canadian is a blog series highlighting Korean-Canadians and their experiences, perspectives and thoughts on their identity as Korean-Canadians.
-This blog features Glen Choi who teaches humanities and social sciences-related subjects at Seneca College in Toronto.
+Back in June, I had the wonderful opportunity to feature Glen Choi, who teaches humanities and social sciences-related subjects at Seneca College in Toronto.
 At the time of […]